spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 After that we have a class that defines the game loop.
 It first creates the HangingRackWorld we defined above with the worlds width and height.
-And the creates the camera with canvas width height worlds size and x,y coords .
+And then creates the camera with canvas width height ,worlds size and x,y coords .
 After that we have our gameloop, which first updates the camera viewports(if right or left has been pressed) and then renders the scence calling our hangingRackWorld draw function

 {% highlight javascript %}